ckontos82/StellarWindows/README.md

 - [ ] Add crud operations for the data.
 - [ ] Improve UI/UX.
 - [ ] Minor Bug Fixes and logging.

-- Note: If you just want to run locally the published self-contained webapp you should run the app and open your browser the http://localhost:5001